 In the audience were John and Helen Darnes who were celebrating their 40th Anniversary.
 As John has been to lots of our shows Harriet dedicated ‘Boots are made for walking’ to them both.
 Happy Anniversary to you!
 Congratulations!

 The Corn Exchange was bought in 2000 by the newly formed Corn Exchange Theatre Company, who – along with volunteers – converted the building into a theatre over the course of seven years.
 It started programming productions on a full-time basis in 2008.
-The venue is run by volunteers all of whom are very friendly and we appreciate all their hard work to make sure we can tour our show.
+The venue is run by volunteers all of whom are very friendly and we appreciate all their hard work to make sure we can tour our 60s tribute show.

-I found this fab video from the second half taken by Martin Radley of The Zoots version of I’m a Believer by The Monkees.
+We found this fab video from the second half taken by Martin Radley of The Zoots version of I’m a Believer by The Monkees.
 Thank you Martin.